- Customer buying habits vary according to occasion, not just demographics.

 - Measure, adapt the model… then measure again.
 Through ongoing test and learn, you’ll continue to refine your understanding of which interventions positively move the dial with which segments/occasions… and which don’t (or may even irritate Greg, Matt or Sophie).Calculate the ROI on different interventions.
 Invest in the ability to test and learn about these interventions at scale and with rigour, as this is your key capability differentiation from less agile marketers.

-In my next article I’ll investigate how to use behavioural science approaches to better ‘nudge’ consumer behaviours within this fluid targeting and execution environment.
+In the next article in this series I investigate how to use behavioural science approaches to better ‘nudge’ consumer behaviours within this fluid targeting and execution environment.
 Click here to read Working with, not against, the psychology of customer loyalty.

 With thanks to Matt Kuperholz.